nasrimhdn/MERN-socialMedia/README.md

 -CRUD we Create Post, Read Posts, Update Posts, Delete Posts

+-like and dislike the posts

+-follow and unfollow other users

 -Profile page for the user

 -visit other users Profile Page